 How often do you water a bromeliad plant?
-During warm, dry weather, keep the central cup (aka: vase, urn or tank) about a quarter full of distilled water.
+During warm, arid weather, keep the central cup (aka: vase, urn or tank) about a quarter full of distilled water.

 Rinse it out about once a month to prevent bacteria buildup and subsequent rotting.

 During cool weather, fill the vase about an eighth of the way.
-Allow it to dry out, and let it stand dry for at least a couple of days or as long as a week before adding more water.
+Allow it to dry out, and let it stand for at least a couple of days or as long as a week before watering.

-Remember that these plants do not uptake nutrients through their roots, so it’s a good idea to mist the leaves a couple of times a week to provide moisture and nutrients.
+Remember that these specimens do not uptake nutrients through their roots, so it’s a good idea to mist the leaves a couple of times a week to provide nutrients.

 Water the growing medium lightly as needed.
-It should not dry out completely, but your plant should never stand in water at all.
+It should not dry out completely, but your plant should never stand drenched at all.

 Generally speaking, a once a month watering during warm weather and once every two months during cool weather should be just about right.

 Outdoors you can fertilize with a liquid fertilizer during the growing season.
 Indoors fertilizer once or twice a year by misting your plant.

 Mix up a half-strength solution using a good quality orchid food or specially formulated fertilizer for air plants.

 Spray the leaves and the surface of the planting medium.